cthing/meazure/README.md

   has been increased from 1000 to 4000 pixels.

 - Feature: The aspect ratio (i.e. width / height) is now displayed for the Rectangle, Window, and Line tools.
 For the Line tool, the aspect ratio is based on the bounding rectangle.

+- Feature: Measurement tool crosshair positions can now be set using hotkeys.
+Pressing the Ctrl-1, Ctrl-2, or Ctrl-3 moves the corresponding tool crosshair to the current location of the mouse pointer.
+For example, if the Line tool is being used, pressing Ctrl-2 will move the line's number 2 crosshair to the current mouse location.

 ### Changes 2.0 to 2.0.1